How to Clean and Polish Your Safety Razor: A Comprehensive Guide

 (Picture: Both parts had the same patina, the part on the right is the finish after a 6 minute soak in vinegar

-**Caution** Vinegar is an acid and will etch copper if left on the surface for too long.
+**Caution** Vinegar is an acid and will etch and corrode copper if left on the surface for too long.
 Monitor it closely with a stopwatch.
 I will use a straight mixture of vinegar for +/-6 minutes, sometime a little longer if badly stained or with knurling.
 Consider using a mixture of 50% vinegar and 50% distilled water to start for a longer period.
 Don’t forget about them, set a timer and watch!

 Copper and brass will naturally oxidize and develop a patina depending on the conditions(hard water, salt air, use, etc...) but you can bring it back to a polished state.
 The tarnishing can remain in the knurling valleys while the smooth surfaces polish up easier to a mirror finish.
 Part of the enjoyment of your razor, outside of the shave feel, are the aesthetics and your personal choice of how you want it to wear and age...it is up to you.